Church of England's Brexit prayers – what exactly do they mean?

 A properly-functioning liberal democracy is contingent on elected politicians forming factions (or political parties) in order to secure majorities so that legislation might be enacted.
 The UK has a multi-party system, which the Archbishop of York prays would be free of partiality and prejudice.
 Prejudice may be a malignant passion, but aren’t Tory members going to be (in the main) partial to things conservative?
 Aren’t Labour members going to be (in the main) biased in favour of things socialist?
 While Liberal Democrats may be totally devoid of bias toward anything liberal or democratic, the Scottish Nationalists will die in a ditch on Loudoun Hill before they cease being partial toward Scottish secession and prejudiced against government from Westminster.
 Isn’t declared positional partiality a healthy thing in a liberal democracy?
 Isn’t the vehemence of parliamentary debate a process of partisan iron sharpening partisan iron (Prov 27:17) in order that the common good might be discerned and served?
 And is that common good ever any more than the majority good, mindful of competing minority apprehensions of conflicting goods?

 The Archbishop’s prayer for the European Union, or, rather ‘A Maskil of European Union in Time of Brexit Trouble, to be played upon stringed instruments‘, is a curious thing.
-Note that he doesn’t ask the God of eternal love and power to save our Supranational Oligarchy and our Supreme European Court of Justice: the focus is (quite scripturally) on those in authority, that they may lead with wisdom and insight.
+Note that he doesn’t ask the God of eternal love and power to save our Supranational Oligarchy and protect our Supreme European Court of Justice: the focus is (quite scripturally) on those in authority, that they may lead with wisdom and insight.
 But what does the next supplication mean: “..that they may Lead..
 With a willingness to Lead and be Led”?
 Surely all leaders, by definition, are willing to lead.
 Or are Michel Barnier, Jean-Claude Juncker and Guy Verhofstadt unwilling protagonists in the Brexit drama?
 And by whom exactly are our EU leaders being led?
 It isn’t God, for the European Union is a patently secular construct of modernity devoid of spirituality and purged of all vestiges of Christendom.
 Indeed, it isn’t merely ambivalent or ambiguous toward Christianity; it is palpably hostile to it.
 Nor are EU leaders apparently led by the people:

 And now it looks increasingly as though the UK will be made to vote again, so European Union leaders appear to be led by the immutable god of Ever Closer Union.